Computer engineering: Computational science and engineering

 Computational science and engineering is a relatively new discipline.
 According to the Sloan Career Cornerstone Center, individuals working in this area, "computational methods are applied to formulate and solve complex mathematical problems in engineering and the physical and the social sciences.
 Examples include aircraft design, the plasma processing of nanometer features on semiconductor wafers, VLSI circuit design, radar detection systems, ion transport through biological channels, and much more".

 Computer networks, mobile computing, and distributed systems

 In this specialty, engineers build integrated environments for computing, communications, and information access.
 Examples include shared-channel wireless networks, adaptive resource management in various systems, and improving the quality of service in mobile and ATM environments.
 Some other examples include work on wireless network systems and fast Ethernet cluster wired systems.

 Computer systems: architecture, parallel processing, and dependability

 Engineers working in computer systems work on research projects that allow for reliable, secure, and high-performance computer systems.
-Projects such as designing processors for multi-threading and parallel processing are included in this field.
+Projects such as designing processors for multithreading and parallel processing are included in this field.
 Other examples of work in this field include the development of new theories, algorithms, and other tools that add performance to computer systems.

 Computer architecture includes CPU design, cache hierarchy layout, memory organization, and load balancing.